tchitchek-lab/CellVizR/README.md

 conditions can be identified using several statistical tests.
 Statistical results can be visualized using volcano plots or heatmaps.

-## 1.1 Overview of Workflow
+## 1.1 Workflow overview

-In `UMAPVizR` workflow, an S4 object in R to implement progressively to contain the main information of the files used.
-This stored information will allow realizing the statistics and visualization part of the dataset.
+In the `UMAPVizR` workflow, an S4 object is created to store data and sample information is implemented for analysis.
+This stored information will allow performing the statistics and visualization of the dataset.

 <img src="workflow.png" width="90%" style="display: block; margin: auto;" />

-*Figure 1: Workflow of UMAPVizR* *It consists of three main steps: (1) importing the data in FCS or txt format resulting in the creation of an S4 UMAPdata object, (2) adding the metadata to the UMAPdata object, (3) generating the manifold and clustering.
-The results can be (4) visualised in different ways and (5) differential analyses are possible.*
+*Figure 1: Workflow of UMAPVizR*

+*The analysis in UMAPVizR consists of 5 main steps: (1) importing the data in FCS or txt format resulting in the creation of an S4 UMAPdata object; (2) assigning the metadata (sample information) into the UMAPdata object; and (3) generating the manifold and clustering.
+The computed results can be (4) visualized in different manners and (5) analyzed using statistical approaches.*

 ## 1.2 Input data

-The following conditions must be respected to analyse the data with `UMAPVizR`:
+The following conditions must be respected to analyze data with `UMAPVizR`:

--   **Type and format of data**: The biological data that can be explored and integrated with `UMAPVizR` are flow, mass or spectral cytometry data.
+-   **Type and format of data**: The cytometry data that can be analyzed and integrated with `UMAPVizR` are flow, mass or spectral cytometry data.
 The input files can be in standard cytometry format (FCS) or txt format.
--   **Compensation**: Before starting an analysis with `UMAPVizR` it is necessary to perform the compensation steps for flow cytometry and spectral data with conventional methods (FlowJo or Kaluza).
+-   **Compensation**: Before starting an analysis with `UMAPVizR`, performing the compensation steps for flow cytometry and spectral data with conventional software (FlowJo, Kaluza, etc) is necessary.
--   **Cleaning and gating**: It is recommended to perform data cleaning: to remove debris, dead cells and doublets.
-You can then perform a pre-gating on a large population of interest, e.g.lymphocytes, to make the use of `UMAPVizR` more optimal.
+-   **Cleaning and gating**: It is recommended to remove debris, dead cells and doublets before the analysis.
+A pre-gating on a cell population of interest (e.g.lymphocytes, B cells, etc.) can be performed.

 # 2. Quick start

+In this section, the main analysis steps of `UMAPVizR` are presented.

+These steps cover several aspects, such as:

+-   Installing the package
+-   Importing the data and creating an `UMAPdata` object
+-   Creating the manifold and clustering
+-   Generating basic visualization

 ## 2.1 Installation